Running Python with the GIL Disabled

 point at

-the free-threaded executable or not will depend on the installation method
+the free-threaded executable depends on the installation method used

 (see the install guide for more details).